ramosfabiano/FSND-Capstone/README.md

 In particular, we are implementing a *backend* , thus involving  data modelling, API design, authentication/authorization and finally deployment on a cloud platform.

-The conext of this application is a "Casting Agency", a company that is responsible for creating movies and managing and assigning actors to those movies.
-The idea is to create a create a system to simplify and streamline this process.
+The context of this application is "Casting Agency", an imaginary company that is responsible for creating movies and managing and assigning actors to those movies.

+The idea is to create an API that allows manipulating the actors and movies database.

-## Software Stack
+## Technology Stack

 The application is developed in Python, using the  [Flask](http://flask.pocoo.org/) framework.